 By Jeff Wilke, Bank First

-Jeff Wilke is vice president-business and ag banker with Bank First in Denmark.
-Wilke currently serves on the WBA Ag Section Board of Directors.
+Wilke is vice president – business and agricultural banker at Bank First in Denmark.
+Wilke also serves as the 2023–2024 vice chair of the WBA Agricultural Bankers Section Board of Directors.